ldrobnik/10dlc/docs/10dlc.md

 ## Registering a 10DLC brand

 Before you can send text messages using 10DLCs, you must verify your identity by registering your brand with TCR.
-Follow the steps in this section to register your 10DCL brand through Wavix.
+Follow the steps in this section to register your 10DLC brand through Wavix.

-:::note
+:::info[Important]
 Mobile carriers approve each brand registration and determine message throughput based on the submitted brand details.
 :::

 ### Registration types

-Depending on the legal status of your business, you can choose either **quick** or **standard** brand registration.
+Depending on the legal status of your business, you can choose either _quick_ or _standard_ brand registration.

 #### Quick registration